 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

-One of the more controversial additions to the Grand Canyon's surroundings, the Grand Canyon Skywalk is a large, semi-circular bridge with a transparent glass floors, allowing tourists to walk out over the Canyon and view the floor from a truly unique vantage point.
+One of the more controversial additions to the Grand Canyon's surroundings, the Grand Canyon Skywalk is a large, semi-circular bridge with a transparent glass floors, allowing tourists to walk 70 feet out over the canyon and view the floor from a truly unique vantage point – 4,000 feet above.
 The Skywalk lies outside of the park on the grounds of the Hualapai Indian Tribe.
 Purists initially criticized the construction of the Skywalk, claiming it ruined the area's natural aesthetic.
-The attraction has since attracted thousands of visitors since its opening.
+Still, the attraction has drawn thousands of visitors since opening in 2007.

 The Skywalk is a long drive from both the South Rim and the North Rim, inconveniencing many wishing to stay near the Grand Canyon Village.
 Recent travelers warned a stop at the Skywalk is an all-day endeavor since it's a long distance from other points of interest (about four hours from the Grand Canyon Village).
 Other travelers noted that the Skywalk was both inconvenient and overpriced.
 To access the Hualapai Indian Reserve, visitors must purchase a package.
 The lowest-priced option that includes the Skywalk costs $82.37 for adults and $62.09 for kids.
 The Skywalk is open year-round: From April 1 to Aug.
 31, it’s open from 7 a.m. to 7 p.m.; from Sept.
 1 to March 31, it's open from 7:30 a.m. to 6 p.m.
 For more information, visit the Grand Canyon West website.